What is an Encounter Form? 12 Examples of Superbills

 How Do They Work?
 A Closer Look

-Whenever a patient or client receives a service, that service is recorded by the provider, generally into medical claims software that can automate much of the process that follows.
-That process includes coding (procedure codes as well as diagnosis codes, if applicable) and invoicing/billing and/or transmission to the patient or client’s insurance company.[1]
+Whenever a patient or client receives a service, the provider records that service, generally into medical claims software that can automate much of the following process.
+That process includes coding (procedure codes and diagnosis codes, if applicable) and invoicing/billing and transmission to the patient or client’s insurance company.[1]

 It’s vital to ensure that the right information is recorded, both for the client’s health and treatment planning and for accurate billing.
 This is why encounter forms are such a key aspect of health care.